platy/Open-Emission-Factors-DB/ID_STRUCTURE_GUIDANCE.md

 `passenger_ferry-route_type_[e.g. "foot_passenger" or "car_passenger"]-fuel_source_[e.g. "na"]`

+**Refrigerants and Fugitive Gases**

+This category is for estimating the CO2 equivalent emissions of refrigerant and fugitive gases.
+Tbese conversion factor should be used to report leakage from air-conditioning refrigeration units or the release to the atmosphere of other gases that have global warming potential (GWP).

+`fugitive_gas-type_[e.g. "carbon_dioxide" or "dimethylether"]`

 **Road Transport**

 This category is for estimating the CO2 equivalent emissions of shipping goods by road.